 Score: 5.5 / 10

 The taste and texture are like if you got a bit of crushed Fruity Pebbles and squished it into some very artificial-tasting marshmallow.
-The bar itself is sweet and tastes like Fruity Pebbles, but the fairly strong artificial marshmallow makeup really hinders it.
-The texture is fairly soft and thick and has a light Krispy crunch here and there from the pebbles.
+The bar itself is sweet and tastes like Fruity Pebbles, but the fairly strong artificial marshmallow makeup really hinders it and brings the entire bar down.
+The texture is fairly soft and thick and has a light crispy crunch here and there from the pebbles.

-It was released several years ago, but I’m not sure of the exact year.
+It was released several years ago, likely in the early 2010s.